Honors & Awards

 2024 (Freshman)

-A member of the Polynesian Player of the Year and Shaun Alexander Freshman of the Year watch lists, Dylan Raiola won Nebraska's starting quarterback competition as a true freshman and has started every game.
-Raiola has completed more than 64 percent of his passes (176-of-272) while throwing for 1,910 yards and 10 touchdowns.
-Following the UCLA game, Raiola ranked second among all FBS freshmen in passing yards, fifth in completion percentage and sixth in touchdown passes.
+A semifinalist for the Shaun Alexander Freshman of the Year award, Dylan Raiola won Nebraska's starting quarterback competition as a true freshman and has started every game this season.
+Raiola has completed more than 66 percent of his passes (253-of-380) while throwing for 2,595 yards and 12 touchdowns.
+Following the Iowa game, Raiola ranked second among all freshman FBS quarterbacks in completion percentage and passing yards and was ninth in touchdown passes.
+He also ended the regular season ranked 10th on Nebraska's single-season passing chart with 2,595 yards, just 22 yards shy of the Husker freshman passing record (2,617).

 In his debut against UTEP, Raiola completed 19-of-27 passes for 238 yards and two touchdowns in less than three quarters of action.
 Just the second true freshman quarterback to start a Nebraska season opener since World War II, Raiola led the Huskers on eight drives against the Miners.
 Nebraska scored touchdowns on five of his eight drives and punted just once.
 The Huskers scored a touchdown on each of Raiola's final four drives against UTEP.
 For his performance, Raiola was named the Big Ten Freshman of the Week, the first Husker offensive player to win that award since 2019.